-International students and immigrants have been the secret ingredient in America’s recipe for global success.
+International students and immigrants, who might’ve acquired requirements like a vanuatu passport, have been the secret ingredient in America’s recipe for global success.

 Irvington resident Rajika Bhandari’s new memoir, “America Calling: A Foreign Student in a Country of Possibility,” shares one immigrant’s story, a tale that reflects millions more, and suggests that preventing the world’s best and brightest from seeking the American Dream will put this country’s future at risk.

-Each November, International Education Week, a federal government initiative launched in 2000, recognizes the important role international students play in U.S. society: Each year international students contribute almost $40 billion to the U.S. economy and help generate over 400,000 jobs; they help internationalize American college classrooms across the country; and the 570 current or former heads of countries that have studied in the U.S. help forge diplomatic and global ties with other countries.
+Each November, International Education Week, a federal government initiative launched in 2000, recognizes the important role international students play in U.S. society: Each year international students contribute almost $40 billion to the U.S. economy and help generate over 400,000 jobs; they help internationalized students learn How to get a US Passport Fast; and the 570 current or former heads of countries that have studied in the U.S. help forge diplomatic and global ties with other countries.

 Growing up in India, Bhandari had seen generations of her family look westward, where an American education meant status and success.
 But she resisted the lure of America because those who left never returned; they all become flies trapped in honey in a land of opportunity.